Professor and Dean

 BSN Virginia Commonwealth University, Richmond, Virginia

 Dr. Conroy has more than 36 years of experience in higher education, health care administration, and nursing and health care research.
-She joined Baylor in January 2012 from Armstrong Atlantic State University in Savannah, Ga., where she was dean, professor, and a member of the graduate faculty of the College of Health Professions.
+In May 2014, she began a two year appointment as the Inaugural Dean, Tenured Professor and member of the Graduate Faculty of the Baylor University College of Health and Human Sciences.
+She joined Baylor University Louise Herrington School of Nursing in January 2012 from Armstrong Atlantic State University in Savannah, Ga., where she was dean, professor, and a member of the graduate faculty of the College of Health Professions.
 Prior to that, she was dean of the Dr. Ezekiel R. Dumke College of Health Professions at Weber State University in Ogden, Utah, and dean for professional and technical studies at John Tyler Community College in Chester, Va.
 During her earlier career, she spent 14 years in Florida, where she held positions in hospital administration and was a faculty member at the University of Central Florida and Valencia Community College.

 Dr. Conroy has a significant background in research, grants and sponsored projects.
 Some of these specialty areas include simulation training; critical incident stress; rural health outreach; nursing and health professions workforce preparation; curriculum development; and nursing externship.
 Her interests also include the impact of service and cultural immersion of student experiences in nursing education, psychological support for caregivers experiencing traumatic stress and moral distress, nursing practice competence and nursing policy issues.
 During her career, Conroy has been awarded more than $7 million in grants and sponsored projects.

 Dr. Conroy has made presentations before professional groups on topics such as global partnerships & cultural immersion experiences, interdisciplinary education, nursing education in the United States, critical incident stress in the maternal-infant workplace, child abuse, women's health and Chinese medicine and health care.